 There’s a misconception that acne only affects young teenagers, when in fact, approximately 80% of us are affected by acne between the ages of 11 and 30.
 ‘Adult acne’ is also common, with 26% of women experiencing it in their 40’s.

 In many cases, acne can be treated and managed by prescribed medication.
 However, after managing my various health complaints through my diet, I’m a firm believer that what makes you feel good on the inside also makes you look better on the outside!

-Continue reading and discover the 5 foods which will help you prevent breakouts and manage oily skin.
+5 foods which will help you prevent breakouts and manage oily skin

 I know what your thinking, oily foods, they can’t be good for my already oily skin?
 In fact, oily fish such as salmon is packed full of omega-3s and antioxidants.
 Together, these can reduce inflammation, helping to manage and control the severity of acne.
 One study also found that people who took a daily omega-3 supplement were able to reduce both their acne and improve their mental health!

 The skin glands of individuals who experience breakouts and acne produce too much sebum.
 This excess sebum can block follicles, causing whiteheads and blackheads.
 These blocked follicles can also become infected, producing spots.
 Polyphenols, which is found in green tea, has been shown to reduce the skin's production of sebum, therefore reducing the likelihood of follicles becoming blocks and spots forming.

 Many studies have found that both Vitamin A and Vitamin E work wonders at effectively reducing inflammation.
 Research has also shown that individuals who are insufficient in these vitamins are likely to experience more severe breakouts.
 Kale is packed full of both vitamin A and E, making it an anti-inflammatory and anti-acne super-food!